The Agentic Help Desk for DevOps is Here - Read More ×

 #4: Faster deployment

-Maintaining Infrastructure as Code leads to faster execution because it takes just a single command and a few minutes to fully provision environments.
-This is certainly useful for small- or medium-sized businesses and startups fighting uphill battles with their funding plans and go-to-market strategies, but it’s also important for the testing phase of the development process.
-Faster deployment times help prioritize steps like penetration testing, load testing, and bug hunting because they can be executed in duplicate production environments, speeding up timelines and keeping productivity high.
+Maintaining Infrastructure as Code leads to faster execution.
+This is because it takes just a single command and a few minutes to fully provision environments.
+This IaC tool is useful for small- or medium-sized businesses.
+It’s also great for startups fighting uphill battles with their funding plans and go-to-market strategies.
+But it’s important for the testing phase of the development process in infrastructure management.

 #5: Improved accountability

-In the past, engineering teams have been forced to commit huge amounts of time and effort to carefully document every move they make in an attempt to facilitate collaboration, eliminate bottlenecks, and counteract issues like talent churn and human error.
-But with Infrastructure as Code, all that input is replaced by simple and fully traceable changes to the source code repository.
-Version control supports visibility into every update, including information about who made the change and when.
-If there are questions about a change or about a specific code block that is causing problems, it’s easy to pinpoint the issue, understand the broader context, or identify the right person to follow up with if necessary.
+Version control supports visibility into every update.
+This includes information about who made the infrastructure changes and when.
+If there are questions about a change or about a specific code block that is causing problems, it’s easy to pinpoint the issue.
+This configuration management helps you understand the broader context.
+It also helps identify the right person to follow up with if necessary.

 #6: Increased operational efficiency

-Infrastructure as Code increases efficiency and productivity for developers, architects, and administrators.
-First of all, it’s easy to deploy complex cloud architectures using a combination of pre-configured IaC components, which dramatically shortens the development lifecycle.
-And because deploying consistent configurations is as simple as running a script, multiple teams can be executing work in perfectly matched environments with Infrastructure as Code.
-That means development, security, QA, and user testing teams can all be iterating consistently and moving an application toward the finish line instead of forcing progress to happen one step at a time.
-In addition to enabling CI/CD techniques, Infrastructure as Code also makes it easy to spin down environments that aren’t in use, keeping the overall cloud architecture lean, efficient, and scalable.
+That means development, security, QA, and user testing teams can all be iterating consistently.
+Plus, they can be moving the software development of an application toward the finish line instead of forcing progress to happen one step at a time.
+In addition to enabling CI/CD techniques, Infrastructure as Code also makes it easy to spin down environments that aren’t in use.
+This keeps the overall cloud computing architecture lean, efficient, and scalable.

 #7: Financial savings